EGC2: Enhanced Graph Classification with Easy Graph Compression: Experiments

 \subsection{Settings}

-Following some previous works\cite{10.5555/3327345.3327389, lee2019self, zhang2019hierarchical}, we evaluate the graph classification methods by using 10-fold cross validation.
+Following some previous works~\cite{10.5555/3327345.3327389, lee2019self, zhang2019hierarchical}, we evaluate the graph classification methods using 10-fold cross validation.
 In our EGC$^2$, we implement three hierarchical graph pooling layers, and each hierarchical graph pooling layer is followed by a feature read-out mechanism.
 The MLP consists of two fully connected layers with number of neurons in each layer setting as 64 and 2, followed by a softmax classifier.
 We use the Adam optimizer to optimize the model, and the learning rate is searched in \{0.1,0.01,0.001\}.
-Other key hyper-parameters are set by a hyper-parameter search in the feature edge ratio $k \in [0.05,0.75]$, the feature node number $d\in \{32,64,128,256,512\}$ (also used as the dimension of node representations), and the assignment ratio $r \in [0.1,0.9]$.
-We employ the early stopping criterion during the training process, i.e., we stop training if the validation loss dose not decrease for 100 consecutive epochs.
-We implement our proposed EGC$^2$ with PyTorch, and our experimental environment consists of i7-7700K 3.5GHzx8 (CPU), TITAN Xp 12GiB (GPU), 16GBx4 memory (DDR4) and Ubuntu 16.04 (OS).
+Other hyper-parameters are set by a hyper-parameter search in the feature edge ratio $k \in [0.05,0.75]$, the feature node number $d\in \{32,64,128,256,512\}$ (also used as the dimension of node representations), and the assignment ratio $r \in [0.1,0.9]$.
+We employ the early stopping criterion during the training process, i.e., we stop training if the validation loss does not decrease for 100 consecutive epochs.
+We appropriately oversample the examples with class label `1' in the data to alleviate the uneven distribution problem of the OGBL-MOLHIV dataset.
+We implement EGC$^2$ with PyTorch, and our experimental environment consists of i7-7700K 3.5GHzx8 (CPU), TITAN Xp 12GiB (GPU), 16GBx4 memory (DDR4) and Ubuntu 16.04 (OS).
+The code and data of EGC$^2$ could be downloaded from https://github.com/Seaocn/EGC2.